3 Meanings

 Don't get too high on a bottle,

-and get right with the man.
+and get right with a man.

 Fight your fights, find your grace